aabbtree77/session-auth-starter/README.md

 There is still a lot to do, like blocking everything GUI-reachable when a user submits a form, not just the form.
 Turn an in-memory SQLite to an in-process file-based SQLite managed with, say, Drizzle ORM.
 CSRF protection and all sorts of other protections.

-The weakest link in this whole technology stack is a metaframework.
+The weakest link in this whole technology stack is the metaframework.

 ## Doubts About Astro